-The growth in bilateral trade has not been without its accompanying issues and problems.
-Both nations are negotiating membership in the Trans-Pacific Strategic Economic Partnership Agreement (TPP), a multilateral trade group.
-For its part, Vietnam has indicated a desire to foster closer trade relations by applying for acceptance into the U.S. Generalized System of Preferences (GSP) program and participating in negotiations of a bilateral investment treaty (BIT).
-The United States has also expressed an interest in closer economic relations, but has told Vietnam that it needs to make certain changes in its legal, regulatory, and operating environment of its economy to conclude either the TPP or the BIT agreement, as well as to qualify for the GSP program.
+Both nations are negotiating membership in the Trans-Pacific Partnership (TPP), a proposed multilateral trade group.
+For its part, Vietnam has indicated a desire to foster closer trade relations by applying for acceptance into the U.S. Generalized System of Preferences (GSP) program and negotiating a bilateral investment treaty (BIT).
+The United States also has expressed an interest in closer economic relations, but has told Vietnam that it needs to make certain changes in the legal, regulatory, and operating environment of its economy to conclude either the TPP or the BIT agreement, as well as to qualify for the GSP program.

-The growth in bilateral trade has also created sources of trade friction.
+The growth in bilateral trade also has created sources of trade friction.
 A rapid increase in Vietnam's clothing exports to the United States led to the implementation of a controversial monitoring program from 2007 to 2009.
-The growth in Vietnam's export of basa and tra has also generated tensions between the two nations.
+The growth in Vietnam's export of basa and tra also has generated tensions between the two nations.
 Other economic issues have had an indirect effect on bilateral relations, such as claims of poor working conditions in factories in Vietnam, Vietnam's designation as a "non-market economy," allegations of inadequate intellectual property rights (IPR) protection in Vietnam, and Vietnam's exchange rate policy.

-This report will examine each of these trade issues, discussing their main elements and exploring their potential implications for the 112th Congress.
-This will be followed by an analysis of key trends in bilateral trade to discern any potential sources of trade friction in the future.
+This report will examine each of these trade issues, discussing their main elements and exploring their potential implications for the 113th Congress.
+Following this will be an analysis of key trends in bilateral trade to discern any potential sources of future trade friction.

-Trans-Pacific Strategic Economic Partnership Agreement (TPP)
+Trans-Pacific Partnership (TPP)

-The Bush Administration notified Congress of its intention to enter into negotiations with the members of the Trans-Pacific Strategic Economic Partnership Agreement (TPP) on September 22, 2008.7 The TPP-previously known as the P4-is a multilateral free trade agreement between Brunei, Chile, New Zealand, and Singapore that came into force in 2006.8 The U.S. announcement of interest in joining the TPP was quickly followed by similar expressions of interest by Australia, Malaysia, Peru, and Vietnam.9
+In 2008, the Bush Administration notified Congress of its intention to enter into negotiations with the four members of the Trans-Pacific Strategic Economic Partnership Agreement-Brunei, Chile, New Zealand, and Singapore-to form a larger and more ambitious trade agreement.
+The U.S. announcement of interest in joining the renamed Trans-Pacific Partnership was quickly followed by similar expressions of interest by Australia, Malaysia, Peru, and Vietnam.
+The nine countries formally agreed to accept Mexico and Canada into the ongoing negotiations on June 18 and 19, 2012, respectively.
+Japan was accepted into the negotiations on April 21, 2013.